Living room wallpaper ideas

 Give your living room a fresh look by experimenting with wallpaper.
 You can use living room wallpaper to add pattern to a room, to highlight a specific wall or feature, to frame an attractive piece of furniture, such as a sofa or a console, or simply to complement or contrast with the colours in your scheme.
 You don't need to restrict it to walls either; consider papering the backs of shelving units to create a colourful or patterned backdrop for books, picture frames and trinkets.

 Living room wallpaper is a fantastic way to add interest to a space and can alter the feel of a room, depending on what design you opt for.
 Ticking stripe papers in reds and blues have a relaxed look that can lend a room coastal style, whereas wide stripes in lively colours set the tone for a bold, unconventional feel.
+If you love vintage style or mid-century design, opt for one of the bold retro wallpapers to add instant energy to a space.

 A floral design needn't be traditional, there are plenty of contemporary designs that incorporate flora and fauna motifs.
 A woodland themed pattern will give a room a whimsical feel or go for a tropical palm print to give a nod to sunnier climes.
 Animal prints aren't just for children's rooms; you can add character to your living room with a subtle bird or butterfly-print paper, or have some fun and pick a statement paper featuring dogs, flamingos or even zebras.